julian-molina/Documentation/pages/contributing/contributing-documentation.md

 ## Information Structure

 Conceptually, information is structured in horizontal layers.
-The bottom layers of information provide a substance that layers built on top feed from by reusing content and further elaborating on it.
+The bottom layers of information provide the substance that layers built on top feed from by reusing content and further elaborating on it.

 At a glance, these are the layers that make up the current documentation: